 To inspire, motivate, and award new talent, the Doc.Sydney Documentary Film Festival will take place at Palace Central Cinema.

-Doc.Berlin Documentary Film Festival supports the Connecting Cultures Program by The Bigger Screen.
-Each year, The Bigger Screens select ten countries and grant filmmakers from those areas the ability to submit their work free of charge to partner festivals all over the world.
+CONNECTING CULTURES PROGRAM: Each year, The Bigger Screen selects ten countries and grants filmmakers from those areas the ability to submit their work free of charge to partner festivals all over the world.
 This opens the door of film exposure to those who may not otherwise be able to enter.
 As we support inclusivity and shareable films, this program exemplifies our mission.
-From February 2021 until February 2022 included, The Bigger Screen Connecting Cultures Program supports filmmakers based in the following countries: Burundi, Eritrea, Yemen, Democratic Republic of Congo, Gambia, Ethiopia, Afghanistan, Nepal, Myanmar and Iran.

 All selected films are also automatically in the running for Producer's Night.
 Producer's Night is an opportunity for independent filmmakers to have their work screened to a private group of elite Hollywood producers.
 For many directors, it could mean their ticket to the mainstream.
-The exclusive screening presented by Cinematory, Tarkovski, and Hollywood producer Bhavani Rao, member of the PGA, will show the best of independent cinema from the past year's film festivals at the Lee Strasberg Theatre and Film Institute in West Hollywood.
+The exclusive screening presented by Cinematory and Tarkovski will show the best of independent cinema from the past year's film festivals at the Lee Strasberg Theatre and Film Institute in West Hollywood.
 The only way to be considered for this by being selected at one of the partner film festivals.
 Doc.Sydney Documentary Film Festival is a proud partner film festival of Producer's Night.
 More information: www.producersnight.com

-In an added effort to support new and emerging filmmakers, Doc.Sydney will offer a free year of access to Videomaker's digital magazine to all filmmakers submitting their work to the 2021 edition.
+In an added effort to support new and emerging filmmakers, Doc.Sydney will offer a free year of access to Videomaker's digital magazine to all filmmakers submitting their work.
 Videomaker Magazine is dedicated to video production, features tips and tricks for shooting and editing, buyer's guides for equipment, and editorial content on the industry of film.
-More information: https://www.videomaker.com
+More information: www.videomaker.com

 Each edition, the festival will also give out awards in the following categories: